scuzzydude/asimov/asimov.md

 "Why would you want to grab a bat?"
 James asked.

-"Boy, I done told you about asking question.
+"Boy, I done told you about asking questions.
 Are you the spawn of a beast or something, what kind of mama let you talk like that?
 I about done had it!"

 "Pardon me," said James.
 "I meant no offense."